srinivasflyin/dynamic-action-generator/README.md

       }

-      By using the actionGenerator function we can create N no of functions: let add = actionGenerator(type, 'id', 'text'); // it generates the function add with the arguments type, id and text.
+      By using the actionGenerator function we can create N no of functions: let edit = actionGenerator(''EDIT_TODO', 'id', 'text'); // it generates the function add with the arguments type, id and text.